pricemi115/grumptechgaragedoor/README.md

 ----------------------
 A plug-in component for [Homebridge](https://github.com/nfarina/homebridge "GitHub link") that provides control and status of one or more garage doors using a Raspberry PI. _(some assembly required)_

 To provide some measure of security, preventing unintended opening/closing of the doors, a _software_ lock will prevent control of the door.
 The lock is enabled by default and the state of the lock is not preserved between sessions.
+(Refer to the _Limitations and Known Issues_ section below)

 _GrumpTech Garage Door_ supports both a proximity switch and [sonar based](https://lastminuteengineers.com/arduino-sr04-ultrasonic-sensor-tutorial/ "HC-SR04") sensors to detect the state of the door.